Earth Matters

 The Earth Matters Team deliver thought provoking conversation on everything from sustainability, the climate crisis, to cleaning up our oceans, local nature and much more.

 The show broadcasts at 22:00 on Thursday evenings with new content added every month.
-Below is a listen again link to previous shows alongside detail of what was covered.
+Below are listen again links to all the shows, details of what was covered and useful web links

 We hope you enjoy the shows and if you have ideas for the team or questions on any items covered please don’t hesitate to get in touch at earthmatters@radiobath.com